Personal tools

 For more than 25 years, Dr. Zinman has played a key role in the Diabetes Control and Complications Trial, the largest and most comprehensive diabetes complications study ever conducted in Type 1 diabetes.
 This pivotal study demonstrated that keeping blood glucose levels as close to normal as possible slows the onset and progression of eye, kidney, and nerve complications caused by diabetes.
 One of the most cited diabetes study in the world, this study had a global impact on treatment of Type 1 diabetes patients and the occurrence of complications.

-Dr. Zinman is Director of the Leadership Sinai Centre for Diabetes, a unique, multi-disciplinary outpatient unit that is one of the largest diabetes clinical research units in Ontario.
-Under his leadership, the Centre provides the highest quality care by integrating clinical practice, research and education for those with diabetes and their families.
+Dr. Zinman was inaugural Director of the Leadership Sinai Centre for Diabetes, a unique, multi-disciplinary outpatient unit that is one of the largest diabetes clinical research units in Ontario.
+The Centre provides the highest quality care by integrating clinical practice, research and education for those with diabetes and their families.

 At a Glance